James Dean as Jim Stark, confused suburban high school student and loner

 What’d He Wear?

 Jim Stark wears some sharp duds for his first day at Dawson High, dressed in a jacket and tie to appease his parents in the morning before losing his tie for the actual day.
 He’s smart to keep the jacket on though, as it’s pretty damn snappy.
 Fleck was at its most popular in the mid-1950s, and it’s always refreshing to spot on on screen.
-Jim wears a dark brown wool fleck windowpane check sport coat with small-notched lapels and a 2-button front.
+Jim wears a dark brown wool fleck windowpane check sport coat with small-notched lapels and a two-button front.

 Jim’s single-breasted jacket has a patch breast pocket and straight flapped hip pockets.
 The shoulders are padded, and his sleeves end with 2-button cuffs.
 The back is split with a single vent in the center.